Altova Work in Process XBRL Add-in for Excel, Version 2023r2

 When you paste cells or rows into the predefined sheets, note the following:

 The number of pasted columns should correspond to the number of columns in the predefined sheet.
-If you accidentally paste a larger number of columns or type text outside the default table, unwanted columns may appear (e.g., Column 1, Column2, and so on) (see screenshot below).
+If you accidentally paste a larger number of columns or type text outside the default table, unwanted columns may appear (e.g., Column 1 and Column2 in the screenshot below).

 wip_unwanted_columns

 When you paste data, it is recommended to keep only the values but not the formatting.
-Namely, select the Paste Values option when you paste cells or rows (see screenshot below).
+Namely, select the Paste Values option when you paste cells and rows (see screenshot below).

 wip_excel_paste_values